ceos-seo/data_cube_notebooks/docs/ingestion.md

 A:
  > If your dataset is already in an optimized format and you don't desire any projection or resampling changes, then you can simply index the data and then begin to use the Data Cube.
+   You will have to specify CRS when loading indexed data, since the ingestion process - which informs the Data Cube about the metadata - has not occurred.

 ---